kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 [teleprinter]: http://en.wikipedia.org/wiki/Teleprinter
 [asterisk]: http://en.wikipedia.org/wiki/Asterisk

-Repeated multiplication---or [*exponentiation*][exp]---is usually represented by a double asterisk ** in most computing languages.
+Repeated multiplication---or [exponentiation](#exponentiation)---is usually represented by a double asterisk ** in most computing languages, although a caret ^ assumes this function in some languages.

-[exp]: #exponentiation

 # Exponentiation

-Just as multiplication is repeated addition, exponentiation is repeated multiplication.
+Just as multiplication with whole numbers is repeated addition, exponentiation is repeated multiplication.
 A new notation is used to indicate repeated multiplication.
-We denote it by a superscript indicating how many times the number is multiplied: $5 \times 5 \times 5 = 5^{3}$, and so on.
+We denote it by a _superscript_ indicating how many times the number is multiplied: $5 \times 5 \times 5 = 5^{3}$, and so on.
 The number $5$ is called the *base* and $3$ the *exponent*.
-We call the number $5^{3}$ as "five cubed" for reasons already explained, or as "five (raised) to the power of three".
+We call the number $5^{3}$ as "five cubed" for reasons already explained, or as "five (raised) to the (power of) three".

 What is the exponent in the number $5?$ The base is $5$ but the exponent is *implicit* or understood but not written.
 If we take $5 = 5^{1}$, the $5 \times 5 \times 5 = 5^{1} \times 5^{1} \times 5^{1} = 5^{3}$.
 With exponents, when we multiply numbers with the same base, we can simply add the exponents.
 And this fact underlies a very powerful computational device---logarithms.